Tips from professional Chef Tallyrand:

 purchasing fresh suet from the butcher, treat it like

-any fresh meat and keep it in the refrigerator, it should
+any fresh meat and keep it in the refrigerator.
+It should

 be grated or finely chopped into the mixture.